 In general terms, the main difference between the two valuation methods is the criteria framework under which each regulation falls.
 While under Solvency II technical provisions are measured using market economic criteria, for financial statements, annual technical provisions are calculated based on accounting standards.
-The most significant differences were as follows:
+The most significant differences were as follows.

-With regard to the valuation of technical provisions, the Group, following the IFRS establishes its accounting provisions according to ROSSEAR.
+With regard to the valuation of technical provisions, the Group establishes its accounting provisions according to IFRS.

-Under Solvency II, following Directive 2009/138/CE and the ROSSEAR articles on the valuation of provisions for solvency purposes, the value of technical provisions for non-life insurance is determined using two procedures:
+Under Solvency II, following Directive 2009/138/CE and the ROSSEAR articles on the valuation of provisions for solvency purposes, the value of technical provisions for Non-Life insurance is determined using two procedures: